Exercise Program for Cancer Survivors

 2500 University Drive NW

 "This is a wonderful program.
 Not only for returning to health after cancer, but just for regular living."

 Click on the cities below for detailed information on class locations, times & dates.

-Fall 2019 programming will be starting in September for all locations.
+Winter 2020 programming will be starting in January for all locations.

-Please click on your city below to link to more specific program details - information will be updated as soon as it becomes available.
+Please click on your city below to link to more specific program details.